Transistor Manufacturing Techniques

 Epitaxial Technique

-The name came from the Greek words ‘epi’ and ‘taxis’-‘Epi’ means on and ‘taxis’ means arrangement.
-Here, a very lean n-type Semiconductor or p-type semiconductor layer can be grown on a highly doped material (substrate) which is of the same semiconductor (figure 6).
-The layer formed can be any of the three (base, emitter or collector).
-The junction thus created has low resistance.
+This method derives its name from Greek words meaning “on” and “arrangement.”
+A thin n-type Semiconductor or p-type semiconductor layer is grown on a heavily doped substrate of the same semiconductor.
+The formed layer can be the base, emitter, or collector, and the junction created has low resistance.